Bed Bug Treatment FAQ’s

-For some of our most frequently asked questions regarding our products and their services, such as our heat chambers and box spring encasements, please keep reading!
+For some of our most frequently asked questions regarding our products and their services, such as our heat chambers, box spring encasements, pillow covers, and mattress covers, please keep reading!

 Heat is a very effective method, and the most environmentally friendly one, of killing all life stages of bed bugs, from egg to adult.